needle-mirror/com.unity.learn.iet-framework/Documentation~/framework-documentation.md

 In many cases, specifying only one of these properties should suffice, but in some cases you will need to specify all three of them.

-The easiest way to select the wanted visual element is to use the visual element picker functionality by clicking the **Pick Visual Element** button.
+The easiest way to select the desired visual element is to use the visual element picker functionality by clicking the **Pick Visual Element** button.
-After clicking this button, you can click the Editor's UI element you want to select, and if the clicked element was a visual element, its values are set to the appropriate fields.
+After clicking this button, you can select an Editor UI element, and if the selected element was a visual element, its values are set to the appropriate fields.

+## UI debuggers
-### UI Toolkit Debugger
+### UI Toolkit debugger
-In all cases it's not possible to pick the wanted visual element using the visual element picker.
+It's not always possible to select the desired visual element using the visual element picker.
 In these cases you should be able to figure out the names and classes of various visual elements in the Editor by using the UI Toolkit Debugger.
 The debugger can be accessed using the following methods:
 - Unity 2020 and newer: navigate to **Window** > **UI Toolkit** > **Debugger**.
 - Unity 2019: navigate to **Window** > **Analysis** > **UIElements Debugger**.
 - Each editor window's context menu ("..." button at the top-right corner) should also contain an item to access the debugger.